RillistikPete/MusicApplication/README.md

-This is a template for building a web application containing audio players that has navigation and other functionality.
+This repository is for those who have ever wanted to make a website that will showcase and play their music.
+This is an MVC template to use when building your app that contains audio players.
+Includes navigation and other functionality.
 See README for more information.

 #### .NET MVC
 #### C#
 #### HTML5
 #### JavaScript
-#### CSS
-#### Bootstrap

 <hr>